jaymzh/oss-stats/README.md

 ### Authentication

 The script requires a GitHub token for authentication.
 It will be obtained in the following order:

 1. From the `GITHUB_TOKEN` environment variable
 2. From the GitHub CLI configuration
 3. By running `gh auth token` if GitHub CLI is available

+**Note**: Processing CI data for repositories with many workflows can take significant time.
+There's currently no progress indicator during this processing.
+Future versions will include visual progress indicators for long-running tasks.

 Example:

 ```bash
 # Using environment variable
 GITHUB_TOKEN=your_token ./src/chef_ci_status.rb --config config/my_config.yml